 - SPF stands for sun protection factor, which means how long you can stay outside in the sun without burning.
 Bring out your calculator for this SPF equation.
 You take the number of minutes it usually takes you to burn, then multiply it by the number of SPF on your sunscreen to get the minutes of sun protection you should get without burning.

 - UVA rays get deeper into the skin, causing wrinkles and age spots.

 - UVB rays are harsher on your skin, and leads to burning and skin cancer.

 - UPF stands for ultraviolet protection factor, a new system used to measure the effectiveness of fabrics for UV protective clothing.

 - Water resistant is the amount of time you can be in the water or sweating before reapplying sunscreen again.

 With so many options available, Mark Russell, MD, suggests finding which sunscreen works best for you.
 Every year, UVA dermatologists host a free skin cancer screening in May.
 Not only is this an excellent opportunity to check for skin cancer, you’ll get a goody bag of sample sunscreens.
 Test out the different brands and types to see which one you like best to take on the sun.

 Heated Facts About Sun Protection

 The goal of sunscreen is to prevent skin cancer, as anyone can get it regardless of your skin color.
-Dermatologists recommend one ounce of sunscreen, or a shot glass full, to cover exposed areas of the body.
+Dermatologists recommend one ounce of sunscreen, or a shot glass full, to cover exposed areas of the body for proper sun safety.